[Simon Thurgood Images] [Simon Thurgood Images]

 Wembury

-[Visitor centre]Wembury is a village on the south coast of Devon, very close to Plymouth Sound.
+[devon coast]Wembury is a village on the south coast of Devon, very close to Plymouth Sound.
 It can be reached by the South West Coast Path, which goes past the coastal end of the town.
 The National Trust has taken an active role in maintaining the scenic and historic characteristics of the village and its surrounding area and some of the walks from here are just stunning.
 In particular, the walk which takes you east and through North Barton Farm, which is also owned by the National Trust, I think is a must!
 It's surprising what you find, especially if you take a few diversions.

 The beach is well known for its rockpools.
 Wembury Marine Centre which is managed by the Devon Wildlife Trust is worth a visit - it educates visitors about what they can find in the rockpools and how they can help protect and preserve them.